DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue-03_Awakening_and_Escape.md

 Not toward Marla.
 Toward the weakest part of the cage.

 A pulse.
 A harmonic recoil.
-Not escape�not yet�but test.
+Not escape - not yet - but test.

 The chamber groans.
 Layer 3 deforms by 0.02 phase units.
 Someone outside notices.
 Reacts.
 Rebalances.